Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups: Grothendieck-Witt rings of some classifying spaces

 All quotients \(\squotient{-}{G}\) appearing here are stacky; see \Cref{def:stacky-quotient}.
-The objectwise weak equivalence~(1) is established below in \Cref{lemma:nice-gadgets-with-scheme-quotients-are-ind-schemes}, the assumptions of which are satisfied by \Cref{lem:torsor-as-stacky-quotient}.
-Equivalence~(2) is a motivic weak equivalence which holds only under additional assumptions, see \Cref{lemma:nice-gadgets-etale-classifying-space}.
-These assumptions are satisfied for special \(G\) by \Cref{corollary:special-groups-nice-acceptable-gadget}.
+The objectwise weak equivalence~(1) is established below in \Cref{lemma:colimit-cofibs-of-torsors-is-torsor}.
+Equivalence~(2) is a motivic weak equivalence, see \Cref{lemma:nice-gadgets-etale-classifying-space}.
 The isomorphism~(3) is completely general and clear from the definitions, see \Cref{BG-as-stacky-quotient}.
-The final equivalence~(4) is a Nisnevich local equivalence that only holds for special \(G\) (or, more generally, for Nisnevich special \(G\), essentially by definition, see \Cref{def:nis-special-group}).
-Combined, these equivalences yield \emph{a motivic weak equivalence \(Y_\infty \simeq \BG\) for any special group \(G\), and for any sequence of \(G\)-torsors as in \eqref{diag:torsor-sequence} in which the sequence of \(X_i\)'s forms an acceptable gadget.} This result will be used in the next section to show that the products $(\HP^n)^{\times r}$ approximate $\BSp_{2}^{\times r}$, which is a crucial step in the proof of Atiyah-Segal completion for $\BSp_{2r}$.
+Combined, these equivalences yield \emph{a motivic weak equivalence \(Y_\infty \simeq \B_{\tau}G\) for any sequence of \(\tau\)-locally trivial \(G\)-torsors as in \eqref{diag:torsor-sequence} in which the sequence of \(X_i\)'s forms an acceptable gadget.} This result, which is stated as Theorem \ref{generalBGtheorem} below, will be used in the next section to show that the products $(\HP^n)^{\times r}$ approximate $\BSp_{2}^{\times r}$, and similarly certain quaternionic Grassmannians approximate $\BSp_{2r}$.
+These are crucial steps in the proof of Atiyah-Segal completion for $\BSp_{2r}$.

 We begin by recalling the definition of an acceptable gadget.

 \begin{definition} An \emph{acceptable gadget} $(X_n)_{n \in I}$ over a scheme $S$ is a countable totally ordered set $I$ together with a diagram $X: I \ra \Sm_S$ such that each $X_n = X(n)$ is quasi-projective and for each $n < m$ in $I$, the map $X(n < m): X_n \ra X_{m}$ is a closed immersion of $S$-schemes, and such that for any Henselian regular local ring $R$ and any commutative square